n11kol11c/n11kol11c/README.md

 ---

-I am a software engineer based in Montenegro, focused on building high-end digital products where design and deep technical execution meet.
+I am a software engineer, focused on building high-end digital products where design and deep technical execution meet.
 I work across the full stack—from engineering custom scripts to crafting modern, high-performance web experiences.

 ---